cis-ash/MM-Bundle-Launcher/README.md

 #### Game title

 Open `Game.tscn`, find the `TextInfo > GameName` node.
 In the inspector scroll down until you see the `Custom Fonts` tab.
 Inside you will find a font resource, click on it.
 You should now see this.
 Drag and drop your new font into `Font Data` and change other variables until you are satisfied.
-You can change the color of the letters in the `Custom Colors` tab belowr
+You can change the color of the letters in the `Custom Colors` tab below.

 ![](https://cdn.discordapp.com/attachments/814658514328354867/838078660215832586/unknown.png)

 #### Author and file type